input-output-hk/mithril/docs/root/manual/getting-started/run-signer-node.md

 The Mithril test networks are:

-* `preview`: Test network with magic id `2`, implemented on the IOG hosted Mitril Aggregator
+* `preview`: Test network with magic id `2`, implemented on the IOG hosted Mithril Aggregator
 * `preprod`: Test network with magic id `1`, not implemented yet on the IOG hosted Mithril Aggregator
-* `testnet`: Legacy test network with magic id `1097911063`, used to be on the IOG hosted Mitril Aggregator, now deprecated
+* `testnet`: Legacy test network with magic id `1097911063`, used to be on the IOG hosted Mithril Aggregator, now deprecated

 In this documentation, we use the generic `testnet` identifier, but you need to replace it with the identifier of the network that runs on your Cardano node